 Business Is Booming

-It should come as no surprise that the city Warren Buffett calls home is considered one of the most recession-proof cities in the U.S. In addition to Buffett’s Berkshire Hathaway, Omaha has four other Fortune 500 companies—ConAgra Brands, Union Pacific, Kiewit, and Mutual of Omaha—and five organizations in the Fortune 1,000.
+In addition to being the home of famous billionaire Warren Buffett’s Berkshire Hathaway, Omaha has other Fortune 500 and 1,000 companies like ConAgra Brands, Union Pacific, Kiewit, and Mutual of Omaha.
 Not to mention, this Nebraska hub is home to First National Bank of Omaha, the largest privately owned bank in the U.S., as well as several tech companies like Buildertrend and Hudl.
-With all of these major employers and an unemployment rate of just 3.8%, it’s easy to see why Omaha is considered a fast-growing city for job opportunities!
+With all of these major employers and an unemployment rate of just 3.8%, it’s easy to see why Omaha is a great place for job seekers!

 Home to Top Hospitals

-With several nationally recognized hospitals and research centers, Omaha is one of the top 15 U.S. cities for healthcare.
+With several nationally-ranked hospitals and research centers—as well as the headquarters for CHI Health—Omaha is a fantastic city for healthcare professionals and residents looking for quality amenities.
 You’ll find standout medical education, research facilities, and patient care at University of Nebraska Medical Center.
 Child healthcare is a big deal in Omaha as well, with Children’s Hospital & Medical Center Omaha and Boys Town National Research Hospital striving to improve the way Americans care for their children.
 Omaha also has Methodist Women’s Hospital, which is dedicated to women’s health and has delivered more babies than any medical center in the region since its inception.
-On top of all that, Omaha is the headquarters of CHI Health, one of the top health systems in the country!

 Experience All Four Seasons